imagej/imagej.github.io/_pages/plugins/trackmate/accuracy.md

 ## TrackMate v2.7.x series accuracy against the ISBI dataset

 From v2.7.x, TrackMate ships a new tracker that can deal specifically with linear motion.
-We though it was the right time to re-run the accuracy assessment with the ISBI challenge data.
-The people behind [Icy](/software/icy) offered the website to host the challenge data, and it is still available today[^3] for download.
+We thought it was the right time to re-run the accuracy assessment with the ISBI challenge data.
+The people behind [Icy](/software/icy) offered the website to host the challenge data, and it is still available today for download.

 The figures below shows the comparison of accuracy for the 3 classes of tracking algorithms available in TrackMate: